Why is this important?

 A specialist solicitor will advise you about whether there is a compensation scheme available for your injury and will advise you whether it's best to apply for compensation under the scheme or whether it's best to make a civil claim.

-In Wales, new NHS Redress Arrangements from 1 April 2011 will mean you may be able to combine making a complaint with claiming compensation.
+In Wales, using the NHS Redress Arrangements, you may be able to combine making a complaint with claiming compensation.

 For more information about these arrangements contact your Community Health Council (CHC).
 To find your nearest CHC, go to: www.wales.nhs.uk.